 A government that decides to issue only 3 month bills has to issue them 4 times during a year.
-As such, the annualized cost of issuing 3 month treasury bills is actually $(0.002 + 0.038) \times 4 = 0.16\%$ .
+As such, the annualized cost of issuing 3 month treasury bills is actually $(0.002 + 0.038) \times 4 = 0.16\%$.
 Using the same reasoning, the annualized cost of issuing 6 month treasury bills is also 0.16%.
 Finally, the cost for 12 month treasury bills is simply 0.297%.

-As such, only taking into account these inefficiency costs it seems that a reasonable mitigation strategy would be to issue shorter maturity bills that, even though would imply more issuances, result in smaller inefficiencies.
+Everything else constant, considering these inefficiency costs, it seems that a reasonable mitigation strategy would be to issue shorter maturity bills that, even though would imply more issuances, result in smaller inefficiencies.

-From 2010 to 2014, the government did not auction treasury bonds.
-Hence, part of the government's decision was in fact to restrict issuances to those of shorter maturities.
-Figure 15 shows the evolution of inefficiency costs for 10 year treasury bonds.
+Figure 16: Inefficiency costs as a % of raised amount in 10 year treasury bond auctions ment's decision was in fact to restrict issuances to those of shorter maturities.
+Figure 16 shows the evolution of inefficiency costs for 10 year treasury bonds.
 The figure shows a spike in the inefficiency costs as the crisis approaches.
 This trend also suggests that avoiding such long bonds is, everything else constant, a good strategy to mitigate inefficiency costs.